 When the results came back, Option B converted significantly better than the version with the white background.
 The difference in conversions was 3.6% just from the background color alone!

 The takeaway?
 Color matters.
 And so do other details.
 We’ve seen similar results from changes as small as adding an exclamation point or capitalizing a letter.

-By simply adjusting the color of a button, re-wording a message, or adding in an emoji, you can completely change how your consumer interprets your brand and the related behaviors he or she will take.
+Simply adjust the color of a button, re-word a message, or add in an emoji.
+With these you can completely change how your consumer interprets your brand.
+Thus, the related behaviors he/she will take.

-As the representative of a business, you are always motivated by what results your business will see from your actions and what light those results will paint your in for your next performance review.
+As the representative of a business, you are always motivated by results your business will see from your actions or perhaps your next performance review.

 But if you want to make your efforts count, stop focusing on what’s in it for you and instead think about what’s in it for your customer.
 (Spoiler alert: this is the underlying secret to all of consumer psychology).